An extraordinary new substance could

 provide 60% efficient photocells.

 A sheet of carbon hexagons called graphene has so many promising properties that the EU just gave researchers a billion-dollar research grant.
+(Guess how much the US government is spending.)
 Scientists can apparently get graphene to convert a photon from the sun into multiple electrons – electrons that become an electric current.
 That’s way more efficient than current one-photon-one-electron silicon technology.

 These numbers are based on insolation readings at the nearest government measurement station.
 The station at Twentynine Palms in California, for instance, receives 5,487 watt-hours per square meter.
 Bellingham International Airport receives only 3,133.
 As a result, utilities, municipalities or private groups collecting and distributing solar power will pay widely different costs for a kilowatt-hour of the stuff.